Late Night with Jimmy Fallon: Format

-The show began with the opening sequence, showing Fallon sprinting through New York City.
-Steve Higgins introduced the show with "From Studio 6B/6A in Rockefeller Center, the National Broadcasting Company presents: Late Night with Jimmy Fallon!", and announced that night's guests and "the legendary Roots crew".
-Just before Higgins introduced Fallon, the camera cut to a shot of The Roots, whose drummer and bandleader, Questlove, shouted three numbers symbolizing the episode number of Late Night (though other numbers and statements have been shouted in place based on current events, cities if that episode's number matches a particular city's area codes, and historical show moments - toward the end of the show's run, Questlove would shout how many episodes remained rather than the number of the show itself).
-As the camera panned over to the main stage, some members of The Roots performed actions to get the camera's attention (F. Knuckles saluted, Captain Kirk Douglas did a windmill chord, and Tuba Gooding, Jr. smiled while flashing a peace sign).
-Higgins then introduced Fallon with a drawn-out "And here he is, Jimmy Fallon!", and a spotlight shone on the curtains before Fallon walked out to the cheering audience.
-After accepting the applause, Fallon began his brief monologue.
-He often gave the cue cards for a joke to audience members if the joke fell particularly flat.
-Jimmy would segue directly from the final punchline of his monologue into saying, "Ladies and gentlemen, we've got a great show for you tonight.
+The show began with the opening sequence, showing Fallon sprinting through New York City, sharing a laugh with a police officer, and getting into a taxi.
+As The Roots played the show's theme, a sped-up version of their 2006 song "Here I Come", Steve Higgins introduced the show with "From Studio 6B/6A in Rockefeller Center, the National Broadcasting Company presents: Late Night with Jimmy Fallon!", and announced that night's guests and "the legendary Roots crew".
+Just before Higgins introduced Fallon, the camera cut to a shot of The Roots, with drummer and bandleader Questlove, rapper and lead vocalist Tariq "Black Thought" Trotter, percussionist Frank Knuckles, guitarist and vocalist Captain Kirk Douglas, bassist Owen Biddle (later Mark Kelley), and sousaphonist Damon "Tuba Gooding Jr." Bryson standing on the ground level, and keyboardists Kamal Gray and James Poyser sitting above them on an iron balcony.
+Questlove then shouted three numbers symbolizing the episode number of Late Night (though other numbers and statements have also been shouted in place based on current events, cities if that episode's number matches a particular city's area codes, and historical show moments - toward the end of the show's run, Questlove would shout how many episodes remained rather than the number of the show itself).
+Occasionally, Black Thought joined Questlove in shouting the episode number.
+As the camera panned over to the main stage, some members of The Roots performed actions to get the camera's attention (Black Thought gave a karate yell, Knuckles saluted, Douglas did a windmill chord, and Bryson smiled while flashing a peace sign).
+The camera then settled on the curtains, and as Questlove transitioned into a drumroll, a spotlight shone on the center of the curtains, and an offscreen Higgins introduced Fallon with a drawn-out "And here he is, Jimmy Fallon!"
+The curtains then parted, revealing Fallon, who walked out to the cheering audience as The Roots continued playing "Here I Come".
+After the song ended, Fallon finished accepting the applause, welcomed the audience and viewers to the show, and began his brief monologue, frequently interacting with Higgins, Questlove, and/or Black Thought, who would serve as straight man to Fallon's comedic take on current events.
+Fallon often gave the cue cards for a joke to audience members if the joke fell particularly flat.
+Fallon would then segue directly from the final punchline of his monologue into saying, "Ladies and gentlemen, we've got a great show for you tonight.
 Give it up for The Roots!", who would play briefly as Fallon walked to his desk.